paketo-buildpacks/pip/rfcs/0001-pip-rearchitecture.md

 `Pip` installation involves a few steps:

-Download the pip dependency and untar it to a temporary layer (we refer to this as `<path/to/pip/dependency>` in this RFC).
+Download the pip dependency and untar it to a temporary directory (we refer to this as `<path/to/pip/dependency>` in this RFC).

 The buildpack runs `PYTHONUSERBASE=<path/to/pip/layer> python -m pip